-Tutors forward assignments via email to the families of their Tutor group each Monday morning.
+Tutors are requested to forward all assignments via email to the families of their tutor group each Monday morning.
 They should request that parents or students acknowledge that assignments have been received.
 If no reply after one day, the tutor checks with parents via email or phone.
 Generally, parents do reply immediately but older students may not be so responsive.